Premier of Ontario: Duration of the role

 The government exists independently of the legislature.
 While the legislature may be dissolved for an election, the executive council continues serving under the caretaker convention, where government ceases to make major policy decisions except in response to disaster.
 The premier has been a continuous role since 1914, when there was a one-week vacancy in the office between James Whitney and William Howard Hearst.
 In modern times, the premier serves until their successor is sworn in.
 There are no term limits on the role of premier, the premier may continue serving as long as they retain the confidence of the legislature.

 Deputy Premier

-Deputy premiers may be selected by the premier and often concurrently hold other senior roles within the government.
+Deputy premiers may be selected by the premier and often concurrently hold other senior roles within the cabinet.
 However, the role of deputy premier holds no specific formal power, and does not automatically receive any powers in the case of absence or death of a premier.